MoDelta/MoDelta-Keylogger/README.md

 The results will be sent to the e-mail address you entered within the time interval given in the code.

 The code will be developed and converted into malware as .exe or png.

+*This software was written by learning from the lessons of instructor Atıl Samancıoğlu.